 Rule-based automation is a key principle that Adaxes introduces to simplify various aspects of Active Directory management.
 One of the most common scenarios where it can be applied is user onboarding.
-Adaxes can reduce the number of steps needed to provision user accounts across AD, Exchange, Office 365 and other systems by automatically executing all the operations required to get a new user going.
+Adaxes can reduce the number of steps needed to provision user accounts across AD, Exchange, Microsoft 365 and other systems by automatically executing all the operations required to get a new user going.
 This means that IT staff no longer need to deal with such dull tasks manually and focus their resources on more useful things.

 Here is how it works.
 When a new employee is hired, all you need to do is create a user account in AD, whereas Adaxes will then automatically do everything else.
-It can move the account to a correct OU, add it to groups, create and configure an Exchange mailbox, activate an Office 365 account and assign licenses, send a welcome email to the user, notify the manager about the new arrival, execute a PowerShell script, etc. Adaxes can also be configured to take context into account.
+It can move the account to a correct OU, add it to groups, create and configure an Exchange mailbox, activate a Microsoft 365 account and assign licenses, send a welcome email to the user, notify the manager about the new arrival, execute a PowerShell script, etc. Adaxes can also be configured to take context into account.
 It means that onboarding procedures can vary depending on new user's job title, department, office or any other parameter, so that every account gets configured according to the exact needs of the user they are created for.

 The way such a scenario can be implemented with Adaxes is by using automated workflows called Business Rules.
 They allow executing sets of various operations before or after certain events in AD.
 So, to configure Adaxes to automatically provision new users, you need to set up a Business Rule that contains all the onboarding business logic, i.e. all the actions that must be executed and the conditions they must follow.
 The rule then needs to be triggered every time a new user is created in Active Directory.
 Once it's done, you're good to go.